StringConvert.java

 */

-public <T> void registerMethods(final Class<T> cls, String toStringMethodName, String fromStringMethodName) {
+public <T> void registerMethods(Class<T> cls, String toStringMethodName, String fromStringMethodName) {

 if (cls == null) {